DorianGrey/ng-webpack-template/README.md

 - ~~Add the linters back into development and production mode~~.
 - ~~Properly configure Travis CI~~.
+- Add Karma to the dev cycle; With particular config to reduce output noise.
 - Add more docs to the various webpack configs and their `constants` file.
 - Add more docs to the code itself, esp. the state maintenance via [ngrx/store](https://github.com/ngrx/store).
 - ~~Set up a minimal production server~~.